What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 However, you can masturbate safely with vitamin E oil.
 Just make sure there are no skin allergies or sensitivities.

-Additionally, it is safe for ingestion.
-So you can treat it as edible lube during oral sex.
+Additionally, it is safe for ingestion, so you can treat it as edible lube during oral sex.

+Being an oil, vitamin E can degrade the material of latex or jelly rubber sex toys.
+So don’t use it with either of them.
 Finally, as with all oils, vitamin E can stain fabrics.
 So if you use it as a lube, you’ll want to keep it away from your whitest sheets at home.

 lube substitute, lube replacements